Protoss78/country-select/README.md

 # \<country-select\>

-A simple country selector web component using the paper-dropdown-menu.
+A simple country selector web component using the paper-dropdown-menu that implements the app-localize-behavior and can translate the country names.
+Currently it supports localized country names for following languages:
+* English (en)
+* German (de)

 ## Docs & Demo